Kl4rkus/ada-template-website/README.md

 Having looked at data in a somewhat qualitative manner, we will now try to dive into some more rigorous and causal approach for digging further into this question with the next part of our data story where we will adopt a more statistical rigorous approach.

-# PART 2

-Study of the trends in the pages in english.
+# Part 2 : Variation of trends for philosophical pages in English

 The goal is to retrieve the trend and see if the timepoints linked to Covid-19 have a significant  impact on this trend.

-The Data preprocessing :
+#### The Data preprocessing :

 The study now is made on the dataframe containing the pageviews for all philosophy in english.
 The granularity of the views are daily and it can be seen on this graph for example, that it makes a lot of noise, so the data is converted to have weekly points.
 As shown here, the noise is less visible.

 <img alt="views per day" src="images/Views_per_day.png">